 This year’s theme for World Malaria Day is “End Malaria for Good”.
 The efforts of the Centers for Disease Control (CDC), the World Health Organization (WHO), and others helped bring new cases of malaria down by 21% between 2010-2015.
 Much of the work preventing the disease is being done in Sub-saharan Africa and Latin America, with very few cases in the US.
 Still, about half of the total world population is potentially vulnerable to malaria.
-It’s important to remember when travelling internationally, either business or pleasure, the necessary preventative measures to minimize your chances of contracting the disease.
+It’s important to remember when traveling internationally, either business or pleasure, the necessary preventative measures to minimize your chances of contracting the disease.

-Vaccination Databases, Health Information Exchanges and Interoperability
+Vaccination Databases, Health Information Exchanges, and Interoperability

 Vaccines are especially important in the effort to end disease, both when worldwide and locally.
 During 2016-2017, the influenza vaccine reduced the number of flu-related medical visits by half.
 Promoting the use of vaccines is part of how organizations like the CDC and WHO hope to end malaria.